Singular equivalences to locally coherent hearts of commutative noetherian rings: The equivalence of recollements

-Condition \ref{item:2-tilt} assures that $\D(\Hcal)$ is compactly generated.
+Condition \ref{item:2-tilt} ensures that $\D(\Hcal)$ is compactly generated.
 Since $T$ is compact, it belongs to $\D^b(\Gcal)$, see \cref{prop:compacts-are-bounded}.
 Under this assumption, similarly to before, condition \ref{item:2-pdim} is equivalent to requiring the tilting $t$-structure $\Tbb_T$ of $\D(\Hcal)$ associated to $T$ to be intermediate.
 Conditions \ref{item:2-tilt} and \ref{item:2-end} imply that its heart $\Hcal_T$ is isomorphic to $\Mod R$, and we have a triangle equivalence

 Using the equivalences $\real_C$ and $\real_T$, we see that these two settings are the two sides of the same picture: starting from Setting \ref{setting:cotilting}, the choices $\Hcal:=\Hcal_C$ and $T:=\real_C^{-1}(R)$ fit Setting \ref{setting:tilting}; conversely, taking $C:=\real_T^{-1}(W)$ for an injective cogenerator $W$ of $\Hcal$, one obtains the $t$-structure $\Tbb_C$ as the pullback along $\real_T$ of the standard $t$-structure of $\D(\Hcal)$.
-In the following we will work with \cref{setting:tilting}, with \cref{setting:cotilting} serving as motivation.
+In the following we will work with \cref{setting:tilting}, while \cref{setting:cotilting} will serve as motivation.

-Since $\Hcal$ is locally coherent and $\D(\Hcal)$ is compactly generated (by $T$), we have the recollement of \cref{theorem:recollement}; and there is also the Krause's recollement for $\Mod R$: